1. Introduction to SOPS

 If, however, we wanted to share a secret with another team member or migrate the secret into another cluster/environment, it got tricky: we'd have to export the secrets as K8s secret YAML file and then share the file.

-This was both a security and productivity problem: what if the YAML got shared with somebody who wasn't supposed to have access to that secret?
+This was a security and productivity problem: what if the YAML got shared with somebody who wasn't supposed to have access to that secret?
 What if the secret in the OpenShift cluster changed, but we didn't know since our YAML files at hand couldn't possibly sync with the cluster automatically?

-In general, using K8s native secrets as the single source of truth isn't a best practice, but consuming secrets from places outside a K8s environment isn't simple.
+In general, using K8s native secrets as the single source of truth isn't a best practice, but consuming secrets from outside a K8s environment isn't simple.
 Even if the secrets are only used within the cluster, you'd still have to create hardcoded YAML copies: where do you save those YAML files, and how do you share them safely?

 This is where SOPS could help: it encrypts your sensitive files with minimum to no overhead, making it easy to store and share secret files.

-5.2 Alternatives for Certain Usecases
+6.2 Alternatives for Certain Use Cases

-1. Git-crypt enables automated encryption and decryption of files in a git repo.
-Files that you choose to protect are encrypted when committed and decrypted when checked out. git-crypt lets you freely share a repository containing a mix of public and private content.
+1. git-crypt enables automated encryption and decryption of files in a git repo.
+Files you choose to protect are encrypted when committed and decrypted when checked out. git-crypt lets you freely share a repository containing a mix of public and private content.
 It's a great tool if you want to share secrets within your team, but it only supports PGP key encryption; you'd have to generate and manage those PGP keys yourself.
-And, if you only want to do some encryption/decryption automatically without using git, it doesn't make sense.
+And, if you only want to do some encryption/decryption automatically without using Git, it doesn't make sense.

 2. Ansible Vault encrypts variables and files to protect sensitive content such as passwords or keys rather than leaving it visible as plaintext in Ansible playbooks or roles.
 It works similarly to SOPS, but apparently, it can only be used within the Ansible context.
 Of course, you can also use SOPS with Ansible.